-We respond to infections in two fundamental ways.
-One of them is 'resistance', where the body attacks the invading pathogen and reduces their numbers.
-Another, which is much less well understood, is "tolerance", where the body tries to minimize the damage caused by the pathogen.
-A study using data from a large Swiss group of HIV-infected individuals gives us a glimpse as to why some people deal with HIV better than the other.
+We respond to infections in two key ways.
+One is 'resistance', where the body attacks the invading pathogen and reduces its numbers.
+Another, which is much less well understood, is "tolerance," where the body tries to minimize the damage caused by the pathogen.
+A study using data from a large Swiss group of HIV-infected individuals gives us a glimpse into why some people deal with HIV better than others.

 The authors note that tolerance varies considerably between individuals, which is determined at least in part, by what is inherited genes, and genes that influence the tolerance of HIV are different from those that influence resistance.
 The team, led by Roland Regoes at ETH Zurich, publishes his work on 16 September in the open access journal PLoS Biology.

-HIV provides a unique opportunity to dismember the way the human body copes with the disease.
-After the initial event of infection, the virus takes up residence in a population of white blood cells called T lymphocytes CD4 +.
-The number of viruses, a few months after infection, called "viral load set-point" can be used to measure the resistance - how well a person is fighting the virus.
-However, HIV infection also offers an immediate measure of tolerance - the slower you lose your T CD4 + cells, the better you are tolerating the infection.
-This situation of coexistence between humans and the virus can last for many years, but when the number of T cells CD4 + falls below a critical level (less than 200 cells per microliter of blood), the immune system is compromised and the carrier HIV becomes an AIDS patient with potentially fatal consequences if not handled properly.
+HIV offers a unique opportunity to break the way the human body deals with the disease.
+After the initial event of the infection, the virus starts to reside in a population of white blood cells called CD4 + T lymphocytes.
+The number of viruses, a few months after the infection, called a "set-point viral load", can be used to measure resistance - how well a person is battling the virus.
+However, HIV infection also offers an immediate measure of tolerance - the slower you lose your CD4 + T cells, the better you are tolerating the infection.
+This situation of coexistence between the human being and the virus can last for many years, but when the number of CD4 + T cells drops below a critical level (less than 200 cells per microliter of blood), the immune system becomes compromised and the carrier of HIV becomes an AIDS patient with potentially fatal consequences if not treated properly.

-The key to the study is the existence of the Swiss HIV cohort study, started in 1988, - which provided the opportunity to authors with over 3000 HIV-infected persons in whom they could measure both the viral load set point and + T CD4 the rate and loss CD4 cells.
-These two values could be used to evaluate both resistance and tolerance, and combining them with a wealth of demographic and genetic data on the same individuals, enabled the authors to explore the functioning of tolerance.
+Key to the study is the existence of the Swiss HIV cohort study, initiated in 1988, - which provided this opportunity to the authors, with more than 3000 HIV-infected persons who could measure both the viral load setpoint and the rate of CD4 + T and the loss of CD4 cells.
+These two values could be used to simultaneously assess resistance and tolerance, and by combining them with a wealth of demographic and genetic data on the same individuals, allowed the authors to begin exploring the functioning of tolerance.

-The first question they asked was the age and about sex.
-On average, they found, men and women equally well tolerated HIV, but older people have a lower tolerance to the disease progresses almost two times faster with 60 years of age, compared to a year 20 age.
+The first question they asked was age and about sex.
+On average, they found, men and women tolerated HIV equally equally, but older people had a lower tolerance, with the disease progressing almost twice as fast in one with 60 years of age, relative to one of 20's age.

-The authors then looked for hereditary factors that influence tolerance to HIV.
-They observed genetic differences that are known to be associated with resistance to HIV and asked if they were also associated with tolerance.
-The response was an overwhelming "no", confirming the expectation that the resistance and tolerance are biologically distinct phenomena.
+The authors then looked at hereditary factors that influence HIV tolerance.
+They observed the genetic differences that are known to be associated with HIV resistance and asked whether they were also associated with tolerance.
+The answer was an overwhelming "no", confirming the expectation that resistance and tolerance are biologically distinct phenomena.

 However, a gene that is involved in resistance also appears to be involved in tolerance.
 HLA-B gene, which encodes a protein involved in recognition of pathogens by the immune system varies considerably between individuals.
 Although some of these variants are known to affect a person's resistance to HIV, the authors found other variants of the same gene correlated with tolerance.